How long should acupuncture needles be in for?

 What happens if acupuncture needles are left in too long?

-Nothing serious will happen to you if acupuncture needles are left in for a long time.
-You might feel bored or tired.
+Nothing serious will happen to you if acupuncture needles are left in for a too long.
+You might feel tired as over stimulation of the points can drain your energy.

 What are ear seeds and acupuncture tacks?